 Once you hit your BRRRR stride, you can achieve something called economies of scale, where owning and operating multiple rental properties at once can help you lower your costs overall by reducing your average cost per property and spreading out your risk.

 - There May be a Long Seasoning Period

 When combined with the cost of renovations, distressed properties can be expensive, labor-intensive, and time-consuming.
 Whether you choose to rehab the BRRRR property yourself or work with professional contractors, you should prepare for the unexpected, like bad plumbing, pest disaster, or major structural issues.

 Lenders predominantly refinance a property based on its appraisal, not on the money put into it to rehab.
 That means there is a risk the property valuation will be lower than you estimated from the get-go.

 3. There May be a Long Seasoning Period

 Most refinance lenders or banks have a dedicated seasoning period.
 A seasoning period is the number of months an investor is expected to own a property before refinancing.
 Most will likely require you to wait up to 12 months before refinancing.
 Thus, you will have to wait a year or longer to access equity to finance your next property.

-Yes, the BRRR strategy works and can be very profitable if you do the proper research before buying.
-Of course, it takes some experience, but BRRR investing can provide you with an excellent passive income and an easy way to diversify your real estate portfolio.
+Yes, the BRRRR strategy works and can be very profitable if you do the proper research before buying.
+Of course, it takes some experience, but BRRRR investing can provide you with an excellent passive income and an easy way to diversify your real estate portfolio.

 As with all investment strategies, the BRRRR method has some risks, the most common being cost overruns to rehab the property and low appraisals once the renovations are complete.
 However, you can mitigate the risks by doing your due diligence before buying and ensuring you don't overpay for the property.